danielsauter/rapid-android-development/nfc.md

 Run the app on the device.
 When it starts up, our `tagText` `String` is empty.
 You can tap the screen but nothing happens, because we don’t yet have a link to jump to.

 Now approach your tag with the back of your device.
 A few centimeters before you touch the tag, you will hear a beep, which signals that an `NFC` event has occurred.
-The `URL` stored on the tag should now appear on your display (<!--ref linkend="fig.nfc.read-->).
+The `URL` stored on the tag should now appear on your display ([Read a URL from an NFC Tag](../nfc.html#read-a-url-from-an-nfc-tag)).
 If you have another one, try the other tag and see if it has a different `URL`.

 Now that you’ve successfully read `NFC` tags, it’s time to learn how to write them as well, either to add your own URL or to change the `NDEF` message on there.